awsdocs/amazon-lex-developer-guide/doc_source/API_runtime_IntentSummary.md

 ## Contents<a name="API_runtime_IntentSummary_Contents"></a>

+ **checkpointLabel**   <a name="lex-Type-runtime_IntentSummary-checkpointLabel"></a>
+A user\-defined label that identifies a particular intent\.
+You can use this label to return to a previous intent\.
+Use the `checkpointLabelFilter` parameter of the `GetSessionRequest` operation to filter the intents returned by the operation to those with only the specified label\.
+Type: String
+Length Constraints: Minimum length of 1\.
+Maximum length of 255\.
+Pattern: `[a-zA-Z0-9-]+`
+Required: No

  **confirmationStatus**   <a name="lex-Type-runtime_IntentSummary-confirmationStatus"></a>
 The status of the intent after the user responds to the confirmation prompt\.
 If the user confirms the intent, Amazon Lex sets this field to `Confirmed`\.
 If the user denies the intent, Amazon Lex sets this value to `Denied`\.
 The possible values are:
 +  `Confirmed` \- The user has responded "Yes" to the confirmation prompt, confirming that the intent is complete and that it is ready to be fulfilled\.